KxSystems/docs/docs/kb/deferred-response.md

 You can use `-30!(::)` at any place in the execution path of [`.z.pg`](../ref/dotz.md#zpg-get), start up some work, allow `.z.pg` to complete without sending a response, and then when the workers complete the task, send the response explicitly.

-Kdb+ tracks which handles are expecting a response.
+kdb+ tracks which handles are expecting a response.
 If you try to send a response to a handle that is not expecting one, you’ll see

 ```q
 q)key .z.W / list of socket handles being monitored by kdb+ main thread